modera70/python-infinity-growth/README.md

 2. Clone this repository
 3. Open terminal and navigate to cloned repository
 4. Run docker-compose file:
- > $ docker-compose up --abort-on-container-exit
+ > $ docker-compose -f docker-compose-arm.yml up

   Open a browser and navigate to http://loclahost:4444 to see the remote sessions: